LionCityGaming/poster-search/README.md

     # Add additional paths here
 )

-# User priority and color mapping in a single array
+# User priority and color mapping with fallback support
 declare -a USERS=(
-    "LionCityGaming:1;31"  # Light Red
+    "LionCityGaming:1;31:31"      # Light Red : Red
-    "IamSpartacus:1;32"    # Light Green
+    "IamSpartacus:1;32:32"        # Light Green : Green
-    # ...more users...
+    # Format: "username:advanced_color:basic_color"
 )
 ```

+The new color system automatically detects your terminal's capabilities and provides:
+- Advanced colors for modern terminals
+- Basic colors for standard terminals
+- Fallback to no colors for limited terminals

 ## Usage